jahatch512/HomePage/README.md

 # HomePage

-[HomePage][gh-pages] is a personal project I began for two primary reasons:
+[HomePage][gh-pages] is a personal project I began for three primary reasons:

 [gh-pages]: https://jahatch512.github.io/HomePage/#/

 1. To refine my skills and knowledge of AngularJS
+2. To get comfortable interacting with 3rd party APIs and dynamically bind the content to front end components in Angular.
-2. To create a personalized home page for myself by plugging into the API's of my favorite news, sports, weather, and music sources.
+3. To build a personalized "HomePage" for myself to visit to quickly access my favorite news, sports, music, and relevant weather information in an instant.

 ## Design & Implementation